Domain policy

 The Penn Medicine marketing organization authorizes the use of all domains within the pennmedicine.org namespace and any domains that feature the Penn Medicine name, shield, and logo.
 The control and management of the Penn Medicine web presence supports the web strategy to optimize patient engagement and also safeguards against the threat of cybersecurity scams and non-compliance with legal requirements for any US health systems.

-Alternate top-level domains are not allowed for any patient-facing content related to Penn Medicine services and entities.
+The primary domain for Penn Medicine is pennmedicine.org.
+Alternate top-level and second-level domains are not allowed for any patient-facing content related to Penn Medicine services and entities.

-Groups requesting a third level (sub) domain name (e.g., xxx.pennmedicine.org) should align with the Penn Medicine domain policy detailed below.
+Groups requesting a subdomain (e.g., xxx.pennmedicine.org) should align with the Penn Medicine domain policy detailed below.

 Third-level domains are allowed and should take into consideration the broader web strategy.
 The granting of a third-level name is limited to entities and services with a broad scope and long duration and that do not conflict with the mission and content of pennmedicine.org